 As the world market continues to integrate, COFCO is furthering its cooperation with global clients in the fields of agro-products, grain, edible oil, food, beverage, tomato, fruits, vegetables, sugar, wine, animal feed, bio-energy, hotels, real estate, and finance.
 Via its domestic and global networks, COFCO is mobilizing various resources to continuously achieve good performance.
 It has been on the list of Fortune 500 Global and tops the list of China Food Industry 100 for years.
 In 2009 it was named as the Senior Sponsor to Shanghai EXPO 2010.

-Cindy is the Acting Head of Food Safety, McDonald’s China and Sr. Director, Global Food Safety & Supply Chain Compliance for McDonald’s Corporation.
+Cindy is Senior Director, Global Food and Packaging Safety, Global Supply Chain & Sustainability for McDonald’s Corporation.
 Her responsibilities include leading global supplier quality management systems and programs, establishing science-based food safety standards and policies, managing food related emerging issues, and providing guidance on nutrition information accuracy and consistency.
 She has been the lead for the McDonald’s Food Safety Advisory Council since 2002, a forum for sharing food safety knowledge and best practices among leading suppliers and external experts.
 Cindy has been actively involved with industry and government collaboration on food safety.
 She has served on the Global Food Safety Initiative (GFSI) Board since 2008.
 Cindy is currently a member of the Board of Advisors at the Center for Food Safety at the University of Georgia and Shanghai Jiao Tong University.

 Cindy started her career with the McDonald’s Corporation after receiving a Master Degree in Food Science and Nutrition from the University of Wisconsin in 1990.
 She has held various positions at McDonald’s Corporation, from a Chemist to a Quality Assurance consultant, a Quality Assurance Manager, a senior Quality Assurance Manager, and a Director of Food Safety.
 Cindy has been actively engaged in leading the effort on harmonization of food safety standards by working with the food suppliers and the food service industry since early 2007.
 Cindy is a senior member of the American Society for Quality.
 Cindy has been a member of Institute of Food Technologists since 1989.
 She is also a current member of the International Association of Food Protection and AOAC International.